agisga/agisga.github.io/_posts/2018-7-27-AWS_S3_and_CloudFront.md

 - The NS (name servers) records that you see are what needs to be provided to the domain name registrar.
 For example, for GoDaddy I have to choose to use "custom nameservers" under the DNS settings for the domain, and then to input all (four in my case) of the URLs provided as values under the NS record.
 - Your website should now appear under http://example.com (and http://www.example.com).

-:smile: So we have a website with a custom domain!! ...though yet without CloudFront (so loading may be rather slow) and without HTTPS.
+:smile: So we have a website with a custom domain!! ...though without CloudFront (so loading may be rather slow) and without HTTPS.

 #### Optional: Configure an IAM role with limited access permissions